 To guarantee an amazing trip to Takayama, book your portable WIFI or Sim card with Klook, as well as convenient transport from the airport to your hotel in Nagoya.

 Find great deals and discounts for your trip to Nagoya and Takayama on Klook.
 We use this all the time when traveling around Japan!

-I have visited Takayama twice before and I love this beautiful town very much.
+I have visited Takayama three times now and I love this beautiful town very much.
 There is always more to explore in Takayama and while it is possible to do a Takayama day trip from Nagoya I highly recommend to spend a couple of days here to really get a feeling for the place and to relax into a much slower rhythm completely.

 Where is Takayama

-Other destinations of interest close by are the UNESCO world heritage site Shirakawago as well as the Onsen town Gero Onsen.
-Both are excellent places for a day trip from Takayama (you will find more details further down this post).
+Other destinations of interest close by are the UNESCO world heritage site Shirakawago as well as the Onsen town Gero Onsen, you also shouldn’t miss Gujo Hachiman.
+All three are excellent places for a day trip from Takayama (you will find more details further down this post).

 Best Time to Visit Takayama